LoZack19/EFES_Reports/UART_Lab_Report.md

 ![GPIO1(0) toggling](pics/lab2_proj2_oscilloscope.png)

-### Project 3
+### Project 3 - UART protocol through oscilloscope

-For project 3, we connected our computer with a USB mini type B connector to the DE1-SoC board, and we used PuTTY with the following parameters:
+The **goal** of project 3 was to send a character through UART to the board and show it through the oscilloscope.
+To achieve this, we connected our computer with a USB mini type B connector to the DE1-SoC board, and we used PuTTY with the following parameters:

 - Baud Rate: 300
 - Bits per character: 8
 - Parity: none
 - Number of stop bits: 1
 - Flow Control: None

 We also connected pin 2 of the left header connector to an oscilloscope (and used pin 5 of the VGA connector of the board as ground), which was then set to trigger on the falling edge of the signal.
 After connecting PuTTY to the appropriate COM port, we tried sending, among other characters, the character `0x55` (i.e. `0b01010101`), whose waveform can be seen below: